 This webhook creates a new automated notification alert in xMatters.
 You can use this webhook to implement finer control on how and when to create an alert.
 For example, you may want to create alerts only for issues with a Priority of "Highest" or only for issues filed by a specific user type.

 To avoid having multiple webhooks firing for the same issue, which would result in duplicate xMatters alerts, you may want to disable the issue assignment webhook before implementing a new rule.

 This webhook terminates all active automated notification alerts in xMatters for a specific Jira issue.
 You can use this webhook to better control when alerts are terminated in xMatters.
 For example, you may want to terminate all associated xMatters alerts whenever an issue's resolution changes.

 This webhook terminates all active automated notification alerts in xMatters for a specific Jira issue, and then create a new xMatters alert.
 For example, you could make sure that existing notifications are cleared and a new alert started if an issue is reassigned.

 How to configure a webhook

 You can configure most of the settings for a webhook using the Webhooks page in Jira, and you can always access the URLs you need on the xMatters add-on configuration screen.

-As an example, the following instructions explain how you would configure the /issues/terminate-create webhook to terminate all existing automated notification events for an issue and create a new event when an issue was reassigned.
+As an example, the following instructions explain how you would configure the /issues/terminate-create webhook to terminate all existing automated notification alerts for an issue and create a new alert when an issue was reassigned.